 As described above, NSCC has a settlement interface with its affiliate, DTC that is integral to the settlement of each clearing agency.
-DTC acts as settlement agent for NSCC.
-In submitting the end-of-day NSS file, DTC, on its own behalf and as NSCC's settlement agent, submits instructions to cause the Federal Reserve accounts of the settling banks to be charged for their net-net debit balances and credited with their net-net credit balances.
-This cross-clearing agency netting and settlement arrangement is reflected both in the Rules of each of DTC and NSCC, as well as in the Second Amended and Restated Netting Contract and Limited Cross-Guaranty Agreement, dated as of October 1, 2002, between NSCC and DTC ("Cross-Guaranty Agreement").
-When NSS processing has completed, NSCC settlement for the business day is likewise completed.
+DTC acts as settlement agent for NSCC.59 In submitting the end-of-day NSS file, DTC, on its own behalf and as NSCC's settlement agent, submits instructions to cause the Federal Reserve accounts of the settling banks to be charged for their net-net debit balances and credited with their net-net credit balances.
+This cross-clearing agency netting and settlement arrangement is reflected both in the Rules of each of DTC and NSCC, as well as in the Second Amended and Restated Netting Contract and Limited Cross-Guaranty Agreement, dated as of October 1, 2002, between NSCC and DTC ("Crosswhere on the applicable settlement date, AIP debits are collected first, and in the afternoon all contra-side credits, where the corresponding debits have been collected, are paid.

-&lt;sup>56 Pursuant to DTC's Rules, and in its capacity as NSCC's settlement agent, DTC treats any Settling Bank that settles for other Participants that does not (i) affirmatively acknowledge its end-of-day net-net settlement balance or, alternatively (ii) notify DTC of its refusal to settle for one or more Participants for which it is the designated Settling Bank, as deemed to have acknowledged its end-of-day net-net settlement balance.
+56 Pursuant to DTC's Rules, and in its capacity as NSCC's settlement agent, DTC treats any Settling Bank that settles for other Participants that does not (i) affirmatively acknowledge its end-of-day net-net settlement balance or, alternatively (ii) notify DTC of its refusal to settle for one or more Participants for which it is the designated Settling Bank, as deemed to have acknowledged its end-of-day net-net settlement balance.
 The Settling Bank's net-net settlement balance would then, in the ordinary course of settlement processing, be debited from or credited to its FRB Account through the NSS process.

-&lt;sup>57 Federal Reserve Circular OC 12.
+57 Federal Reserve Circular OC 12.

-&lt;sup>58 The DTC Settlement Service Guide is publicly available on the DTCC website.
+58 The DTC Settlement Service Guide is publicly available on the DTCC website.

-&lt;sup>59 DTC acts as Settlement Agent for NSCC with respect to NSCC's end-of-day money settlement and with respect to the separate money settlement for the AIP Services.
+59 DTC acts as Settlement Agent for NSCC with respect to NSCC's end-of-day money settlement and with respect to the separate money settlement for the AIP Services.